mewmix/vxtwitter-invidious-telegram-bot/README.md

 ```
 pip install -r requirements.txt
 ```
 Create a new bot in Telegram and obtain the bot token.
-For instructions on how to do this, see Telegram's documentation.
+For instructions on how to do this, see Telegram's bot father[https://t.me/botfather].

 Create a new .env file in the project directory and add the following line: